shaloo/docs.arcana/docs/howitworks.md

 Arcana Network platform components work on the principles of privacy by design, using a distributed, decentralized framework that is built using the state of the art cryptographic techniques, data encryption, pluggable modules.

-The figure below gives a high-level overview of key component interactions in the Arcana Network platform.
+The figure below gives a high-level overview of how the developer registers and integrates the app with the Auth SDK to enable user onboarding and signing of blockchain transactions by authenticated users.

 ![How Arcana Works (Top level)](/img/how-an-works-top-light.svg#only-light)
 ![How Arcana Works (Top level)](/img/how-an-works-top-dark.svg#only-dark)

 ## Architectural Components

 Arcana Network Platform offers two key components.
 The dashboard and the Auth SDK.
-The figure below highlights how these components interact with each other:
+The developer uses the dashboard to register and configure Auth SDK usage before integrating the Auth SDK with the Web3 app.
+Once integrated, and deployed, the app users can easily onboard the app and access the wallet to sign blockchain transactions.

 ![Arcana Architectural Components](/img/an-arch-components-light.svg#only-light)
 ![Arcana Architectural Components](/img/an-arch-components-dark.svg#only-dark)